Ace your TExES

 Teacher specializes in this.
 We close that gap by providing you with official full-length

-practice exams that are never repeated, an assessment system that evaluates your performance on
+practice exams that are never repeated, an assessment system that evaluates your performance

-the practice tests, pinpoints your areas of weaknesses and generates Study Plans to ensure you
+the practice tests, pinpoints your areas of weaknesses and generates Study Plans to ensure

 master every concept.
 Certify Teacher provides the definitive advantage with a complete